-What fosters a backlash
+What fosters backlash

-- The good old muscle memory of organizations: the word Ken Schwaber has used since the early days of Scrum to describe that organizations tend to fall back into old habitual ways – even more so when confronted with stressful situations
+- The good old muscle memory of organizations: the word Ken Schwaber has used since the early days of Scrum to describe that organizations tend to fall back into old familiar ways – even more so when confronted with stressful situations

 The big misunderstanding here comes from the superficial similarity – and equating – of leadership in complicated or chaotic environments.